mcfunk2020/Supp_Funk_2021/README.md

 ## Abstract

 <div style="text-align: justify; vertical-align: middle;">
-With age, tissues experience functional decline by a combination of intrinsic and extrinsic ageing factors.
-The epithelium of the intestine forms a dynamic interface with its microenvironment and is exposed to various signals affecting its homeostasis.
-However, it remains largely unknown how ageing signatures are established and maintained in cells of the intestinal epithelium.
-To advance our understanding of epithelium-intrinsic age effects, we compared ageing-dependent changes in transcriptional profiles of in vivo epithelial cells and ex vivo cultured intestinal organoids.
-At a single cell level, we show in vivo that ageing-associated inflammation is marked by upregulation of MHC class II in all cell types of the intestine, while most pronounced in enterocytes.
-Ex vivo intestinal organoids largely maintain the in vivo inflammaging phenotype and revealed increased chromatin accessibility in inflammation-associated loci upon ageing.
-In the microenvironment of the aged intestine, we found elevated levels of PD-1 and PD-L1 indicative for dysregulation of immunological homeostasis upon ageing.
-In summary, we identify epithelium-intrinsic inflammation in the ageing intestine that persists ex vivo.
-Our results provide evidence for a role of epithelial cells in propagating systemic inflammation during ageing.
+During ageing, cell-intrinsic and extrinsic factors lead to the decline of tissue function and organismal health.
+Disentangling these factors is important for developing effective strategies to prolong organismal healthspan.
+Here, we addressed this question in the mouse intestinal epithelium, which forms a dynamic interface with its microenvironment and receives extrinsic signals affecting its homeostasis and tissue ageing.
+We systematically compared transcriptional profiles of young and aged epithelial cells in vivo and ex vivo in cultured intestinal organoids.
+We found that all cell types of the aged epithelium exhibit an inflammation phenotype, which is marked by MHC class II upregulation and most pronounced in enterocytes.
+This was accompanied by elevated levels of the immune tolerance markers PD-1 and PD-L1 in the aged tissue microenvironment, indicating dysregulation of immunological homeostasis.
+Intestinal organoids from aged mice still showed an inflammation signature after weeks in culture, which was concurrent with increased chromatin accessibility of inflammation-associated loci.
+Our results reveal a cell-intrinsic, persistent inflammation phenotype in aged epithelial cells, which might contribute to systemic inflammation observed during ageing.
 </div>

 ## Contact